RakhithJK/ThioJoe-Auto-Synced-Translated-Dubs-wiki/Planned-Features.md

 * Support for Amazon Polly

 ### Looking Into It
-* Find a way to do 'forced alignment' of a good transcript with the video to get word-level timestamps, which would make it easier to start and stop speech clips at more natural breakpoints.
+* Find a way to do 'forced alignment' of a good transcript with the video to get word-level timestamps, which should make it easier to start and stop speech clips at more natural breakpoints.